A Step is self-contained bash script or compiled binary for accomplishing specific automation tasks.

 Because steps are small isolated actions they are portable, repeatable and reusable.
 They can be created from scratch or consumed from our open steps marketplace.

 Pipelines are a series of steps that are triggered on a git push or the completion of another pipeline.

 For example, a pipeline can be a build, push to a registry or a deploy.

 The combination of multiple pipelines results in a Workflow.

 Workflows are a set of chained and branched pipelines that allow you to form multi-stage, multi-branch complex CI/CD flows that take your project from code to production.

 A workflow could be your end-to-end build and testing flow that deploys your application to multiple environments.

-All Wercker pipelines execute inside a Docker container and every build artefact can be a Docker container.
+All Wercker pipelines execute inside a Docker container and every build artifact can be a Docker container.